Skip to Content

-Sourdough Pumpkin Quick Bread with cranberries is super moist, easy to make bread and has a wonderful flavor & texture thanks to “discard” sourdough starter.
+Sourdough Pumpkin Bread is super moist, easy to make bread and has a wonderful flavor & texture thanks to sourdough discard.
 Fresh cranberries add another tangy pop of flavor.

 pumpkin cranberry quick bread made with sourdough discard